What Is the Connection Between CRP and Sleep Quality?

 Whitehall II did not show significant sleep-duration variation in inflammatory markers among men.

 In young adults from the Add Health cohort, persistent short sleep duration was associated with elevated hs-CRP in males, while persistent long sleep duration was associated with elevated hs-CRP in females.
 In a Korean population study, women showed hs-CRP associations with difficulty initiating sleep, poor sleep quality, and some maintaining-sleep categories.
-Men showed no significant sleep-quality association with hs-CRP; the clearest male association was excessive sleep duration of 10 hours or more.
+Men showed no significant sleep-quality association with hs-CRP; the main male association was excessive sleep duration of 10 hours or more.

 Does Improving Sleep Lower CRP?